tkozuch/AudioSlicer/README.md

 # AudioSlicer

 Audio Slicer is a web application for slicing audio files according to information given in form of text.
 A typical usage example includes slicing live concert record or album to individual songs.
 User gives only two input informations: text informing about titles and cuts, and a file.
+Aplication is also available for viewing under address: https://rocky-cove-83707.herokuapp.com/ but due to problem with uploaded files hosting it is not working coreectly on herokuapp domain, nevertheless I am working on it.
+Locally everything works fine.

 An example text would be:
 ```